pal1000/Realtek-UAD-generic/README.md

 - Replace `DriverVer` value from `HDX_GenericExt_RTK.inf` with the one copied from `HDXRT.inf`;
 - Extract RealtekAPO, RealtekHSA and RealtekService folders from Nahimic package.
 ### Official installer
 The MSI Nahimic package that this mod is most of time based off contains the official Realtek UAD installer.
 If you prefer it over my custom made open-source installer, move Win64 folder inside Official-Setup folder and run setup.exe as admin from there.
+Not all releases will have the official setup available.